“Jesus answered them, Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.” (John 8:34 KJV)

 “Then said Jesus to those Jews which believed on him, If ye continue in my word, then are ye my disciples indeed; And ye shall know the truth, and the truth shall make you free.
 They answered him, We be Abraham’s seed, and were never in bondage to any man: how sayest thou, Ye shall be made free?
 Jesus answered them, Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.
 And the servant abideth not in the house for ever: BUT THE SON ABIDETH EVER.
 If the Son therefore shall MAKE YOU FREE, ye shall be FREE INDEED.”
 (John 8:31-36 KJV)

 The prison of righteousness is a prison of FREEDOM from our initial sinful nature in the flesh.
 Notice that even though God loves you and I, and even though God is perfectly merciful towards you and I, He did not forgive us in a wishy washy way.
 That is, the punishment for your sin and my sin, still had to be PAID IN FULL.
 God is perfectly just right?
 He is not going to just say, ‘well you did some good deeds to make up for your sin, enter heaven’.
 NO!
 God is perfectly Holy and perfectly JUST too!
 The reality is that God loves you and I so much that He sent His own begotten son to take upon Himself, the punishment we deserve.
-Jesus, the second part of the trinity of God, who never sinned, became a perfect sacrifice so we could be 100% forgiven for all our sins.
+Jesus, the second part of the trinity of God, who never sinned, became the perfect ONCE FOR ALL sacrifice (Hebrews 10:10) for the sins of the whole world (1 John 2:2 – ALL OF IT!) so we could be 100% forgiven for all our sins.
+And WHOSOEVER BELIEVETH ON CHRIST has been transferred to the place of RIGHTEOUSNESS with eternal life in Heaven.

 “That whosoever BELIEVETH in him should not perish, but have eternal life.
 For God so loved the world, that he gave his only begotten Son, that whosoever BELIEVETH in him should not perish, but have everlasting life.
 For God sent not his Son into the world to condemn the world; but that the world through him might be saved.”
 (John 3:15-17)

 That is what true salvation is all about.
-It is a loving and merciful gift from God, not anything we do or did.
-It is nor due to any self righteous act we have done.
+It is a loving and merciful and UNMERITED GIFT FROM GOD through Jesus on the cross, not anything we do or did.
+It is not due to any self righteous acts we have done.
 It is not through our good works, nor our doing penance, nor any religious rituals.
 It is a GIFT.
 And as a gift, it must be received.
 Will you receive God’s gift of eternal life?

 “If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 (1 John 1:9 KJV)